 - What can tool stone conveyance tell us about the connections between groups who occupied different parts of the Intermountain West?

-To address these and other questions, each summer the GBPRU supports three months of fieldwork in the Intermountain West, which is typically carried out in conjunction with other academic programs and federal land management agencies (the Desert Research Institute, Nevada State Museum, University of Oregon Natural and Cultural History Museum, and Great Basin Textile Dating Project, among others).
-This work offers graduate and undergraduate students opportunities to gain on-the-job training and prepare for a career in CRM or academic archaeology.
+To address these and other questions, each summer the GBPRU supports three months of fieldwork in the Intermountain West, which is typically carried out in conjunction with other academic programs and federal land management agencies (the Desert Research Institute, Nevada State Museum, University of Oregon Natural and Cultural History Museum and Great Basin Textile Dating Project, among others).
+This work offers graduate and undergraduate students opportunities to gain on-the-job training and prepare for a career in academic archaeology.
 The unit encourage students of all levels to formulate and pursue independent and collaborative research projects and support presentation and publication efforts.